Students have all kinds of questions about how to prepare for life after college.

 - Join the JHU Department of Mechanical Engineering LinkedIn group!

-- Visit the BLS Occupational Outlook Handbook to learn more about careers.
+- Visit the Bureau of Labor and Statistics Occupational Outlook Handbook to learn more about careers.

 - Alumni are a rich source of career opportunities!